Twinkies maker Hostess plans to go out of business

 LONG LABOR BATTLES

-Hostess's battle with its workforce has brewed for years.
-Formerly known as Interstate Bakeries Corp(IBC), the company for decades was based in Kansas City, Missouri.
-It filed for bankruptcy in September 2004 and emerged in 2009 with a host of employee concessions from various unions.

-When it filed for bankruptcy protection in January of this year the company said it must withdraw from multi-employer pension plans, address legacy health and welfare costs and secure new capital to modernize its operations.

 The company has spent the last several months battling for wage cuts and other concessions from 12 unions representing Hostess workers.
-At one point earlier this year, Hostess had a potential outside equity investor lined up, but failure to gain pension relief from the Teamsters killed that option, the company said in its court filing Friday.
+At one point earlier this year, Hostess had a potential outside equity investor lined up, but failure to gain pension relief from the International Brotherhood of Teamsters union killed that option, the company said in its court filing on Friday.

 WIND-DOWN PLAN